rorysaur/quack/README.md

 #### jest-cli

 A unit testing framework we figure will be friendly with Flux and React, seeing as it's also made by Facebook.
+It's a simple wrapper for [Jasmine](http://jasmine.github.io/) which changes the `require` function to auto-mock *everything*.
+This forces you to specify exactly what you're testing with `jest.dontMock()` and is great for enforcing modular code and one-way data flow.
+It will be super obvious your God-object is deeply intertwined with the entire app because you'll have 10 lines of boilerplate telling jest to not mock things.

 [facebook/jest](https://facebook.github.io/jest/)